• Skip to primary navigation

 Making Craters with Marbles

-• Fill the pan about 2 cm deep with flour, lightly sprinkle the drinking chocolate to cover the entire surface.
+Fill the tray about 2 cm deep with flour, and lightly sprinkle the cocoa powder over the top to cover the entire surface.

 Why do craters form?